 Since microfiber traps dust, dirt and germs, it is best to use in as many applications as possible to keep the cleanest facility.
 Microfiber is also made for dust mopping, extendable dusting, table top cleaning with trowels, bonnet cleaning for carpets, hard floor cleaning with pads for scrubbers and floor machines, laying floor finish with pocket wet mops, and cleaning walls with wall washers.
 Each unique tool can help clean your facility from ceilings to floors and everything in between!

 The upfront costs of microfiber are more, absolutely.
-However, microfiber dust/wet mops and cloths can be laundered hundreds of times if you get a quality product and NOT lose their effectiveness.
+Some people ask “Can you wash microfiber towels? and How do you clean microfiber?”.
+Yes you can wash your microfiber towels, mops, pads, etc. All you need to do is use a mild detergent, make sure only microfiber products are in the washer, and use a standard wash setting with cold water.
+Microfiber dust/wet mops and cloths can be laundered hundreds of times if you get a quality product and NOT lose their effectiveness.
 The cost over time becomes pennies.
 For instance, if a cloth costs $1.25 and is laundered only 100 times, its end cost is 1 penny.
 The cost of removing dirt, dust, bacteria and viruses more effectively is priceless.

 Caring for microfiber is easy.
 Wash in warm or hot water with mild detergent.
 NO fabric softeners and do NOT wash microfiber with any other linting fabric especially cotton.
 Cotton is a high lint fabric and the microfiber fingers will catch this lint.
 The lint will cause clogging of the microfiber fingers, rendering the microfiber useless.
 Air drying is best as microfiber dries quickly.
 If you want to use a dryer put on low heat.
 If you do not have a washer already, some manufacturers make small inexpensive microfiber specific washers.